noripyt/django-cachalot/docs/quickstart.rst

   - `filebased <https://docs.djangoproject.com/en/1.7/topics/cache/#filesystem-caching>`_
     (only with Django >= 1.7 as it was not thread-safe before)
   - `locmem <https://docs.djangoproject.com/en/1.7/topics/cache/#local-memory-caching>`_
-    (but it’s not shared between processes, so don’t use it with RQ or Celery)
+    (but it’s not shared between processes, see :ref:`Limits`)

+- one of these databases:

+  - PostgreSQL
-- PostgreSQL, MySQL or SQLite
+  - SQLite
+  - MySQL (but you probably don’t need django-cachalot in this case, see :ref:`Limits`)

 Usage
 .....